Adil2641/yt-dl-2/README.md

 This project supports a `config.json` file in the repository root to centralize runtime options for development and production.
 A sample `config.json` is included.

-- `app.mode` — controls how the server handles platform specifics for the `yt-dlp` binary.
-Valid values:
-  - `auto` (default) — detect platform and environment variables (like `RENDER`) to choose binary and permissions.
-  - `window` — assume Windows environment and use `yt-dlp.exe`.
-  - `render` — Run in Render.com-like environment (sets executable permission on Unix binaries).
-  - `docker` — Container-friendly defaults.
+`app.mode` — controls runtime mode (auto, render, docker, etc.).

-- `paths` — useful path overrides (public folder, cache directory, cookies file, and yt-dlp binaries).
+`paths` — useful path overrides (public folder, cache directory, cookies file).

-To change how the app picks the `yt-dlp` binary (for example test a Windows binary on Linux), edit `config.json` or set environment variables where appropriate.
-The server still respects `process.env` values (like `PORT` and `MONGODB_URI`).